All Episodes

 A lot of you watched me.

-So here's what they uh what they included.
+So here's what they included.

 He's a bully.

-The point is not that we should try to get that, or that the next one should be that, or that we should be glad we have it.
+The point is not that we should try to get that or that the next one should be that or that we should be glad we have it.

-I'm just saying we do have it, and it works great.
+I'm just saying we do have it and it works great.

-It's not like you say, oh, let's try to get another one who's who's that ballsy and that strong.
+It's not like you say, oh, let's try to get another one who's that ballsy and that strong.

 Good luck.